It’s that time of the year again. Gosh!! We’ll be 3 soon!!! Yippeeee!!!

 #Chikaz2016 recently had a really grand entrance too, which featured choreography by Kaffy

-Sparklers: Major shout out to Innovate Media Services, Eventecture and other companies; they’ve brought the stages and dance floors at a lot of Nigerian weddings alive with all kinds of sparklers, special effects and more.
+Major shout out to Innovate Media Services, Eventecture, and other companies; they’ve brought the stages and dance floors at a lot of Nigerian weddings alive with all kinds of sparklers, special effects and more.

-Choreography/Performance: We noticed this trend last year at Simi & Sid Esiri’s wedding but this year, mehn, we saw plenty coordinated wedding dances.
+We noticed this trend last year A post shared by African Wedding Blog (@loveweddingsng) on Jun 24, 2016 at 3:39am PDTat Simi & Sid Esiri’s wedding but this year, mehn, we saw plenty coordinated wedding dances.
 Brides and bridesmaids, groom and groomsmen, they all came ready.

 Remember Abi & Olivia